-Climate Change and Decarbonisation Leader, Global Head of Renewable Energy, KPMG International
+Climate Change and Decarbonization Leader, Global Head of Renewable Energy, KPMG International

-Mike has been involved in the KPMG climate change and decarbonisation work for over two decades.
-In his role as partner and global head of renewable energy, he oversees KPMG firms' business on renewables strategy, renewables M&A and corporate PPAs.
-In his role as the global head of climate change and decarbonisation, Mike is a trusted advisor for corporate clients on setting and achieving ambitious net-zero goals and helping clients address climate challenges, risks and opportunities.
+Mike has been involved in the KPMG climate change and decarbonization work for over two decades.
+In his role as partner and Global Head of Renewable Energy, he oversees KPMG firms' business on renewables strategy, renewables M&A and corporate PPAs.
+In his role as the global head of climate change and decarbonization, Mike is a trusted advisor for corporate clients on setting and achieving ambitious net-zero goals and helping clients address climate challenges, risks and opportunities.
 He is also actively involved in the climate finance agenda.